SupaFuzz/noice2/docs/noiceCoreRow.md

 ### `async valueChangePostHook({ fieldID: <colName>, newValue: <val>, oldValue: <val>, fieldReference: <noiceCoreValue object> })`

 internal function is a stub. child classes may wish to override this for the purposes of executing logic triggered by field value changes *after* the value has been set.
 This function is asynchronous for symmetry to `valueChange()` however, the resolution or rejection status of the returned promise is ignored.
 This is mostly useful for updating UI states as a result of a successful field change, etc.

+### `getDataElement(fieldID, defaultValue)`

+this returns the dataElement on this.dataElements, corresponding to colName if no matching dataElement is found this will create a new one, and return that append it to this.dataElements (that's on the caller)

+if we had to create the dataElement and addDataElementCallback is specified, we call that

+### `removeDataElement(fieldID)`

+removes the noiceCoreValue object identified by `fieldID` from the `this.dataElements` attribute.
+If `removeDataElementCallback` is specified, we will await resolution/rejection before deleting the dataElement.
+However promise rejections are ignored and the dataElement is still deleted regardless.